rehierl/node-tree-outliner/88-todos.md

 sectioning nodes belong to the parent section? -

 **TODO** -
-The exit event of any container node needs to check if one or more sections end with it.
+The exit event of any container node always needs to check if one or more sections end with it.

 * any container node could be the parent container of a section.